Team Trip to Kingspan to Learn about Timber Frame Housing

 There are alternative systems available from other timber frame fabricators: –

 Open Panel Systems The majority of timber frame companies use an open-panel system for the internal loadbearing of the cavity wall.
 These are made in a factory from a softwood timber frame covered with a structural sheet material such as plywood or oriented strand board (OSB) and fixed into a structure on-site.
 They have a waterproof membrane on the outside and are left open on the inside.
 The windows and door frames are fixed on-site and when the house is watertight; the electrical and plumbing casing is installed and the insulation put in place finished off with a vapour-proof barrier and plasterboard.

-Kingspan are first and foremost an insulation company and therefore, have naturally moved toward the highly insulated end of the market.
-Timber frame housing can be extremely well insulated and this form of construction lends itself to the addition of a lot of insulation without making the walls unduly thick (unlike brick and block walls).
-However, the really interesting development is the SIP technique as these panels can achieve incredible levels of insulation and therefore, are often found in zero energy projects where no heating is required; other than the heat that is created by simply inhabiting the house (possibly with the addition of some solar heating).
+Kingspan are first and foremost an insulation company and therefore, has naturally moved toward the highly insulated end of the market.
+The timber frame housing can be extremely well insulated and this form of construction lends itself to the addition of a lot of insulation without making the walls unduly thick (unlike brick and block walls).
+However, the really interesting development is the SIP technique as these panels can achieve incredible levels of insulation and therefore, are often found in zero-energy projects where no heating is required; other than the heat that is created by simply inhabiting the house (possibly with the addition of some solar heating).

-Building Tectonics have designed a couple of very low energy houses and are greatly interested in this area.
-SIP panels also offer really low air infiltration so therefore, help reduce heating bills and increase comfort as they avoid drafts and cold spots.
+Building Tectonics have designed a couple of very low-energy houses and is greatly interested in this area.
+SIP panels also offer really low air infiltration so, therefore, help reduce heating bills and increase comfort as they avoid drafts and cold spots.
 They can be very strong and rigid and can be used in floors and roofs; which is a real game changer in the construction of houses, but the building industry has generally not embraced this new technology.
 Houses built like this can be erected on-site superfast incorporating all the services and the standard of finish can also be superior.